 3. Drain slices on paper towels

-4. Cover core hole of each slice with mint leaf (lemon balm or
+4. Cover core hole of each slice with mint leaf (lemon balm or other)

 5. Top leaf with a dab of nut butter(peanut,almond,cashew)